KeychainMDIP/kc/doc/deployment_guide.md

 Each Keymaster Client manages a **private seed and key** used to sign or decrypt MDIP operations for a specific wallet.

-MDIP Nodes that need to issue MDIP Challenges, verify Responses, issue Credentials, etc will need an MDIP Keymaster to manage the server's MDIP Wallet containing the keys to the server's identity on the network.
+MDIP nodes that need to issue MDIP Challenges, verify Responses, issue Credentials, etc will need an MDIP Keymaster to manage the server's MDIP Wallet containing the keys to the server's identity on the network.

 MDIP operators can interact with their server's Keymaster in multiple ways: